deckhouse/virtualization/docs/USER_GUIDE.md

       ipAddress: 192.168.200.4               # IP address of the additional network (from IPAM).
 ```

-> **Important:** If an IPAM pool is configured for an additional network, don't configure a static IP address on the additional interface in the guest OS manually (through Cloud-Init).
-Use the automatic (DHCP) or static (`ipAddressName`) mode to avoid address conflicts.

-> If an additional network has an IPAM pool but the IPAddress resource isn't allocated yet or is in the `Pending` state (for example, because the address pool is exhausted), the interface is temporarily skipped, the VM starts without it, and the `NetworkReady` condition reports the error.
-Once an IP address becomes available, the interface is attached automatically on the fly.

 {{% /tab %}}

 {{% tab name="Using the web interface" %}}